emmanuelkamala/salum-emmanuel-project/natours/Readme.md

         column-count: 2; column-gap: 4rem; column-rule: 1px solid var(--color-grey-light-2);
 19. Use column-span: all; to span the text across all columns
 20. hyphens: auto; to break the word into two lines
+21. There is a tab in browser to show media queries

 ### Responsive design principles
   1. Fluid layouts